 Most Christians know that God calls us to read His Word.
+But, there are many translations, so what’s the best Bible version?

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.2 Timothy 3:16-17 New International Version (NIV)